A Notary Public (sometimes called a notary or a public notary) in New

 Other times the overseas recipient may require confirmation of the Notary’s authority.
 This is done

-by the New Zealand Competant Authority (The Authentication Unit of the Department of Internal
+by the New Zealand Competent Authority (The Authentication Unit of the Department of Internal

 That is a formal certificate attached to the document confirming the